monster-js/docs-v1/docs/store.md

 The second type is the type of the post state inside the store.

 There are two parameters for the `createAction` function.
-Fist is a string that describes the action.
+First is a string that describes the action.
 Second is the reducer function that returns the new state of the selected store.

 The reducer function has two arguments.